irenechang1510/sales-analysis/promotion_analysis.md

 ### 2. Fit SARIMAX model

-From the seasonal differenced PACF and PACF plot, I'm going to choose p = 1, q = 2.
+From the seasonal differenced ACF and PACF plot, I'm going to choose p = 1, q = 2.
 And as we've seen, d = 0

 For the seasonal order, we used seasonal differencing for the dataset, so D = 1, s = 7 since the data shows weekly periods.
 I'm going to set P = 1 and Q = 1 (PACF decays more gradual) for now -- what should be chosen here...